symbol/symbol-docs/source/cli/commands.rst

 Get unconfirmed transactions
 ============================

-Gets the array of :doc:`transactions <../concepts/transaction>` for which an account is the sender or receiver and which have not yet been included in a block.
+Get the array of :doc:`transactions <../concepts/transaction>` for which an account is the sender or receiver and have not been included in a block yet.

 Options